 The Bulloxer will eat around 3 cups of food a day, costing around $40-$50 a week.
 This is quite the costly dog to feed, as you can tell by its size.

-Its diet will mainly consist of sliced dog meats, but it’s important to integrate dry dog food, kibble and a variety sliced fruits for nutrition.
+Its diet will mainly consist of sliced dog meats, but it’s important to integrate dry dog food, kibble and a variety of sliced fruits for nutrition.

 How Much Exercise Does the Bulloxer Need?